Samia Zaman

-Samia Zaman is a Bangladeshi media personality, filmmaker and producer.
-She was a television news presenter, reporter and talk show host.
+Samia Zaman is a Bangladeshi media personality, filmmaker, and producer.
+She was a television news presenter, reporter, and talk show host.
 In 2006, she emerged as a film director.
-She also serves as the Editor and CEO of the television channel Ekattor TV.
+She also serves as the editor and CEO of the television channel Ekattor TV.

 Career

 In 1989, Zaman started out her career as a producer at the BBC World Service in London.
-Zaman served as a journalist and news presenter in Ekushey Television.
+Zaman served as a journalist and news presenter at Ekushey Television.

 Films

-In 1987 Zaman worked in the film Suchona, with the director Morshedul Islam as an assistant.
+In 1987, Zaman was an assistant on the film Suchona with director Morshedul Islam.
 In 2006, she emerged as a filmmaker through her direction on the film Rani Kuthir Baki Itihash.
 She directed her second film, Aakash Koto Dure, in 2014.

-In March 2015, Zaman served in the judge panel of Geneva International Oriental Film Festival.
+In March 2015, Zaman served on the judge panel of the Geneva International Oriental Film Festival.

-In 2024, Zaman produced the film Ajob Karkhana (2024) which direction by Shabnam Ferdousi and the film are produced under her own banner Versa Media.
+In 2024, Zaman produced the film Ajob Karkhana (2024), which was directed by Shabnam Ferdousi, and produced under her own banner, Versa Media.